 Not every type of show’s pre-production work is the same — some shows require much more creative thinking and strategic planning than others.
 For Campbell and his team at ProfitWell, the shows that were the biggest time-sucks during the pre-production phase ended up being ones that featured a ton of data.
 As a result, they stopped making them.

-While you do need to come prepared with the right questions to ask your subject in a documentary, you don’t have to worry as much about line memorization or rehearsing your shots as this content should take shape naturally.
+While you do need to come prepared with the right questions to ask your subject in a documentary, you don’t have to worry as much about line memorization or rehearsing your shots, as this content should take shape naturally.
 For other types of shows, there are unique challenges that quickly present themselves while shooting, too.
-Most talk shows are usually set in one location, so while you need to invest the time and energy into building a set, you don’t have to worry about shooting in different environments all the time, which would be the case for say, a travelogue.
+Most talk shows are usually set in one location, so while you need to invest the time and energy into building a set, you don’t have to worry about shooting in different environments all the time, like you might with something like a travelogue.

 As you can see, with every type of show there are pros and cons from a production perspective.
 At the end of the day, the decision you make about what kind of show to create should be based on the skills you have on your team and the resources you have available.
 We’re not trying to sway you from creating certain types of shows, but make sure you’re realistic about what you can pull off, considering what you have to work with!